aerospike-community/aerospike-linqpad-driver/AIContext/DriverGuide.MethodSyntax.md

 - Ask before destructive deletes/truncates unless the user explicitly requested them.
 - Use the native Aerospike client only when the high-level driver API does not cover the request.

+### Important Native Mode Connection Inference and Precedence Rule

+- In native Aerospike C# client mode, infer baseline connection values (for example host, port, TLS, authentication, and policy defaults) from current connection/cluster metadata when available.
+- Apply precedence in this order: explicit user request values > explicit values already present in generated code > inferred connection defaults.
+- Do not overwrite explicit user-requested policy values such as `timeout`, `loginTimeout`, `user`, `password`, `tlsPolicy`, or `authMode` with inferred defaults.
+- Preserve explicit `namespaceName` and `setName` values already present in generated code unless the user explicitly asks to change them.
+- Use inferred metadata only to fill missing native connection values.

 ### Important Generated Script Summary and Comment Rule